What is Failure Mode and Effect Analysis?

-Gather representatives of all functions of the analyzed process, i.e. design, testing, quality, reliability, maintenance, production, marketing, as well as suppliers and customers.
+Gather representatives of all functions of the analyzed process, i.e., design, testing, quality, reliability, maintenance, production, marketing, together with suppliers and customers.
 Make sure the choice of people isn’t random but based on their range of experience.
-This matters, as you need people who will be able to tell what can go wrong in their portion of the process, and what solutions would be possible - either based on their experience or familiarity with the specific environment or aspect of the product.
+This matters, as you need people to tell what can go wrong in their portion of the process and what solutions would be possible - either based on their experience or familiarity with the specific environment or aspect of the product.

 Step 2: Determine the scope

 FMEAs are, in general, fairly detailed.
 That said, you set the scope of the analysis for your specific scenario.
-Make sure all participants will be addressing problems of the same scale, to prevent seeing “Website downtime” next to “There is a typo in the website footer” on your FMEA sheet.
+Make sure all participants will be addressing problems of the same scale.
+It should prevent you from seeing, e.g., “Website downtime” next to “There is a typo in the website footer” on your FMEA sheet.

 Step 3: Estimate potential failure occurrence

-It’s up to you how many details get listed here, but the more ways in which each failure impacts the system are given, the more accurate your risk estimation should be.
-Take a look at the proposed criteria in the image below.
+It’s up to you how many details get listed here.
+But, the more ways in which each failure impacts the system you list, the more accurate your risk estimation will be.
 The crucial parts of the analysis are: